Important Update: Effective January 1st, 2025, you MUST visit the Consulate General in Lagos at least twice during the immigrant visa process.

 For employment-based visa applications: Letter from your U.S. employer dated less than one month ago.

-If you have ever been convicted of a crime: Court and criminal records, and a photocopy.
+If you have ever been convicted of a crime: Court and criminal records.

-If you have served in any country’s military: Military records, and a photocopy.
+If you have served in any country’s military: Military records.

-If you are the petitioner’s sibling or parent: The petitioner’s original birth certificate and a photocopy.
+If you are the petitioner’s sibling or parent: The petitioner’s original birth certificate.

 Rescheduling or cancelling your interview

 Please note: You need to create an account online with our customer service provider (see Step 1) before you can reschedule an appointment.
-Rescheduling is only possible on a date after your assigned appointment.
+Rescheduling is only possible on a date after the initial interview appointment date assigned to you by NVC.

 Security screening procedures

 All visitors to the U.S. Consulate General must follow certain security procedures.
-Any visitor who declines to be screened by Consulate General security personnel will be unable to enter the consular section.
-To avoid delaying your entry and that of those in line behind you, please bring only what is required for your interview.
+Any visitor who declines to be screened by U.S. Consulate General security personnel will be unable to enter the Consular Section.
+To avoid delaying your entry and the entry of those in line behind you, please bring only what is required for your interview.

 Accompanying Persons